A City built upon shells

 Crisfield received its Charter from the Maryland Legislature forming the town in 1872, and began its advance to the river and deeper water.
 Most of the first houses built were placed on piles over marsh or water.
 To fill the swamp land, oyster shells were used.
 Today from the center of the town to the city docks is man—made land of billions of oyster shells crushed compactly together forming the foundation of the larger part of the business section of the city.
 The location of many of the larger packing houses is “made” ground of packed oyster shells and it is as firm as the Rock of Gibraltar.

 The late 1800’s was the era of the steamboat and Crisfield had regular steamer service sailing from Norfolk to Crisfield and from Crisfield to Baltimore.
-By 1910, the Custom House at Crisfield had the largest list of sailing vessels of any port in the United States.
-It was a port of entry.
-Today ferries of Smith and Tangier Islands and hundreds of work boats travel in and out of Crisfield harbor carrying passengers, oysters, crabs and other seafood.
+By 1910, the Custom House at Crisfield had the largest list of sailing vessels of any port in the United States, and became a port of entry.
+In 1910 Crisfield abandoned its early form of Commissioner Government that had served the community since 1872.
+Doctor William Fletcher Hall a practicing physician in the city was elected the first Mayor.
+W. Jerome Sterling, Edward P. Wyatt, and Benjamin F. Gibson were elected as Councilman and William E. Daugherty was appointed Clerk-treasurer.
+Today ferries from Smith and Tangier Islands and hundreds of work boats travel in and out of Crisfield harbor carrying passengers, oysters, crabs and other seafood.
+Crisfield is still a great port to visit and we are grateful for the many visitors that arrive by cruise ship, private yacht, buses, cars and yes even airplanes.

 Crisfield people find pleasure as well as their livelihood on the water.
 The fishing grounds adjacent to the city are unequalled.
 Tangier Sound, situated on one side of the peninsula on which Crisfield is located, offers one of the finest courses for sailing yachts and motor boats in the world.